janvirathi/janvirathi/README.md

 - 👋 Hi, I’m @janvirathi
-- 👀 I’m interested in sports, coding, designing
+- 👀 I’m interested in POWER
-- 🌱 I’m currently learning python
+- 🌱 GUESS WHAT?
+I'm still learning
 - 📫 How to reach me janvirathee10@gmail.com

 <!---